bafnetwork/baf-wallet-v3/docs/docs/Deployment.md

 ## Deploying the API

 To deploy the API, build it by running `npx nx run api:build:test`.
 A single, optimized script will be placed in in `dist/apps/api`.
+Then, do `node scripts/create-dist-api-package-json.js` to generate a package.json in `dist/apps/api`

 Copy that file to wherever you plan to run the API (e.g. a DigitalOcean droplet).
 To run the script, set up the environment variables it needs, namely: